Lakens/statistical_inferences/docs/09-equivalencetest.md

 B) You have sufficient (i.e., \> 80%) power for all effect sizes you are interested in.

-C) Observed effect sizes of d = 0.5 will never be statistically significant.
+C) Observed effect sizes of *d* =0.5 will never be statistically significant.

-D) Observed effect sizes of d = 0.5 will be statistically significant.
+D) Observed effect sizes of *d* =0.5 will be statistically significant.